Recipe Index ยป Course ยป Side Dish ยป Stick of Butter Rice (No Peek Rice)

 • 1 cup jasmine rice

-• 1 can condensed French onion soup
+• 1 10.5 oz can condensed French onion soup

-• 1 can condensed soup beef consume
+• 1 10.5 oz can condensed beef consume

 • 1 tsp Worcestershire sauce